-0.2.51 Time horizon, perspective and discount rate
+0.2.5 Time horizon, perspective and discount rate

-- 2 The analysis follows the NICE reference case by adopting a lifetime time horizon, the NHS & - 3 personal social services (PSS) perspective for costs and a discount rate of 3.5%.
-Some - 4 results are provided for the short term identification and diagnosis module only to aid - 5 decision-making.
+The analysis follows the NICE reference case by adopting a lifetime time horizon, the NHS & personal social services (PSS) perspective for costs and a discount rate of 3.5%.
+Some results are provided for the short term identification and diagnosis module only to aid decision-making.

-O.2.66 Outcomes
+O.2.6 Outcomes

-- 7 The model calculates the following outcomes: - Expected cost per person per strategy - 9 Total cost per strategy - 10 Cost per newly treated FH - 11 Cost per newly treated polygenic hypercholesterolaemia - 12 Incremental cost-effectiveness ratio (ICER) in terms of cost per guality adjusted life year 13 (QALY) - 14 Net monetary benefit (NMB) - 15 The ICER is calculated by dividing the difference in costs associated with two alternatives by - 16 the difference in QALYs.
-The optimal strategy is the one with the highest ICER below NICE's - 17 cost-effectiveness threshold of £20,000 to £30,000 per QALY after dominated and - 18 extendedly dominated options have been excluded because this is the strategy that - 19 maximises health benefits for an acceptable opportunity cost.
-A strategy is dominated and - 20 ruled out if another intervention is less costly and more effective.
-A strategy is extendedly - 21 dominated and ruled out if a combination of two other options is less costly and more - 22 effective. - 23 Net monetary benefit is calculated by multiplying the health benefit in terms of QALYs by the 24 cost-effectiveness threshold and subtracting the cost of the strategy.
-The decision rule here 25 is that the strategy with the greatest NMB should be recommended.
-A £20,000 per QALY - 26 threshold has been adopted to calculate NMB in this analysis. - 27 Both methods of calculating cost-effectiveness yield exactly the same optimal strategy.
-NMB - 28 is used as the main outcome measure due to the relative ease of computation and - 29 comparing results in sensitivity analysis.
+The model calculates the following outcomes:

+- Expected cost per person per strategy

+- · Total cost per strategy

+- Cost per newly treated FH

+- Cost per newly treated polygenic hypercholesterolaemia

+- Incremental cost-effectiveness ratio (ICER) in terms of cost per quality adjusted life year (QALY)

+- Net monetary benefit (NMB)

+The ICER is calculated by dividing the difference in costs associated with two alternatives by the difference in QALYs.
+The optimal strategy is the one with the highest ICER below NICE's cost-effectiveness threshold of £20,000 to £30,000 per QALY after dominated and extendedly dominated options have been excluded because this is the strategy that maximises health benefits for an acceptable opportunity cost.
+A strategy is dominated and ruled out if another intervention is less costly and more effective.
+A strategy is extendedly dominated and ruled out if a combination of two other options is less costly and more effective.

+Net monetary benefit is calculated by multiplying the health benefit in terms of QALYs by the cost-effectiveness threshold and subtracting the cost of the strategy.
+The decision rule here is that the strategy with the greatest NMB should be recommended.
+A £20,000 per QALY threshold has been adopted to calculate NMB in this analysis.

+Both methods of calculating cost-effectiveness yield exactly the same optimal strategy.
+NMB is used as the main outcome measure due to the relative ease of computation and comparing results in sensitivity analysis.

-O.2.780 Assumptions
+O.2.7 Assumptions

-- 31 The following assumptions were made in consultation with the committee: - Genetic testing has perfect sensitivity and specificity.
-The committee discussed the 32 • - 33 potential impact of variants of unknown clinical significance (VUS) and determined not to - include this because VUS occur in only around 5% of genetic tests (and not at all in 34 - testing relatives of mutation positive cases) and the approach to management would be 35 - 36 similar to someone with confirmed FH apart from cascade testing their relatives. - 37 Consequently, false positives are not possible by the end of the diagnostic pathway.
-A - false positive clinical diagnosis is possible but this is corrected by subsequent genetic 38 - 39 testing and converted to a true positive (this assumption was not the subject of sensitivity - 40 analysis but its effect is explored in the discussion section).
-A false negative clinical - 41 diagnosis is possible and this is not corrected by a subsequent genetic test because this 42 cohort would not be referred for additional testing. - 43 All people with early MI (potential new index cases in secondary care) receive treatment - 44 with high-intensity statins regardless of whether their FH status is known or not.
+The following assumptions were made in consultation with the committee:

+- Genetic testing has perfect sensitivity and specificity.
+The committee discussed the potential impact of variants of unknown clinical significance (VUS) and determined not to include this because VUS occur in only around 5% of genetic tests (and not at all in testing relatives of mutation positive cases) and the approach to management would be similar to someone with confirmed FH apart from cascade testing their relatives.
+Consequently, false positives are not possible by the end of the diagnostic pathway.
+A false positive clinical diagnosis is possible but this is corrected by subsequent genetic testing and converted to a true positive (this assumption was not the subject of sensitivity analysis but its effect is explored in the discussion section).
+A false negative clinical diagnosis is possible and this is not corrected by a subsequent genetic test because this cohort would not be referred for additional testing. - All people with early MI (potential new index cases in secondary care) receive treatment with high-intensity statins regardless of whether their FH status is known or not.

-1 Therefore, any benefit (and cost) of strategies that involve case identification in secondary 2 care stems from cascade testing and correctly diagnosis the relatives of new index cases.
+Therefore, any benefit (and cost) of strategies that involve case identification in secondary care stems from cascade testing and correctly diagnosis the relatives of new index cases.